abdul4rehman215/Kaggle-AI-Agents-Vibe-Coding-Portfolio/README.md

 ---

-### 7. Spec-Driven Production Development and Codelab Architecture Review
+### 7. Day 5: Spec-Driven Production Architecture Review

-Completed Day 5 documentation around moving from fast vibe-coded prototypes toward production-grade agent systems using specifications, deployment workflows, observability, governance, and human checkpoints.
+Completed Day 5 as a production-readiness and architecture-review track.
+The work focuses on how agent prototypes move toward production through specifications, deployment workflows, observability, event-driven design, and human approval boundaries.

 **What this demonstrates:**